thoughtbot/Swish/Documentation/Protocols.md

 The `Request` protocol models a requestable object (for example, a JSON endpoint).
 In addition, it defines two associated types:

 - A `ResponseObject` that defines what type of object to expect back from the request.
-- A `ResponseParser` that conforms to the `Parser` protocol, which provides a way to go from `AnyObject` into the `Parser.Representation`.
+- A `ResponseParser` that conforms to the `Parser` protocol, which provides a way to go from `Any` into the `Parser.Representation`.

 It is the job of a `Request` to convert from the `Parser.Representation` into the `ResponseObject`.
 It does the via the `parse` function.

 ### Parser ###
-The `Parser` protocol defines a way to convert `AnyObject` into a `Representation`.
+The `Parser` protocol defines a way to convert `Any` into a `Representation`.
 This `Representation` is then fed into the `Request.parse` function to produce a `ResponseObject`.

 ### Deserializer ###
-The `Deserializer` protocol defines a way to convert `NSData?` into `AnyObject`.
-The `AnyObject` can then be fed into `Request.ResponseParser.parse`.
+The `Deserializer` protocol defines a way to convert `Data?` into `Any`.
+The `Any` can then be fed into `Request.ResponseParser.parse`.

 ### Client ###

-The `Client` protocol defines the core `performRequest` method that handles tying the other protocols together.
-It requires an object of type `Deserializer` that is responsible for dealing with the response's `NSData`.
+The `Client` protocol defines the core `perform` method that handles tying the other protocols together.
+It requires an object of type `Deserializer` that is responsible for dealing with the response's `Data`.

 The provided `Client` in Swish is `APIClient`. `APIClient` is instantiated (by default) with a `NetworkRequestPerformer` and a `JSONDeserializer`.